 We should talk about sexual assault and why it is so common in a society that preaches equality and rights.

-Rape and sexual assault in any form is arguably one of the most horrific things that can happen to a person, leaving victims with trauma that can take years for them to overcome or even learn how to deal with them.
+Rape and sexual assault in any form is arguably one of the most horrific things that can happen to a person, leaving victims with trauma that can take years for them to overcome or even learn how to deal with.
 For some, the emotional damage stays with them for life and they never truly get over it.

 With this in mind, many rape or assault cases go unreported as victims are often too scared to speak out because of fear of not being believed or a fear of lack of evidence.
 Why?
 Why should victims of such terrible crimes feel scared of not being believed or being accused of lying?
 In 2020 this should not be happening.
 In 2020 this issue shouldn’t still exist.